PDT42/AnyBase/doc/routes/routes.md

 # Routes

+> TODO: Update or remove

 This is a list of all the routes AnyBase uses.
 This should be kept up to date.
 So, when creating a new route or routeschema (Which should not be the case too often, I hope), it should be noted here, keeping to the notification used by the routes already registered.

 ## Concept
 AnyBase is a webapp, so (rather obviously) it uses routes to do stuff.
 Basic information on [Quart]s Routes and  [HTTP], can be found in the supplied links.

 Right now, AnyBase does not use that many routes and I intend to keep it that way.
 The concept is very simple.
 AnyBase right now works with two _Servers_ (AssetTypeServer, AssetServer), which are nothing else, than wrappers, for a collection of functions, that are bound to routes using [Quart].
 These bindings are created in the ``register_routes`` functions of the servers, which are called in the setup done in [main.py], before starting the app.
 Each Route has an url, a name, a function it calls and a HTTP-method it uses.
 The names should be unique so one can refer to a route's name, which then is equivalent to a function and an url.
 The urls are assigned and right now follow a simple scheme.
 They start with the entity they are concerned with.
 Which right now is either ``/asset`` or ``/asset-type``, either directly followed by an _action call_ ``(/list, /created, ..)``, or an id.
 The id specifies the entity we want to inspect.
 This results in urls like:

 ```
 GET /asset-type/list